RocketSurgeonsGuild/Conventions/docs/concepts/introduction.md

 * <xref:Rocket.Surgery.Conventions.Configuration.IConfigurationConvention>
 * <xref:Rocket.Surgery.Conventions.DependencyInjection.IServiceConvention>
 * <xref:Rocket.Surgery.Conventions.Logging.ILoggingConvention>
+* <xref:Rocket.Surgery.Conventions.Setup.ISetupConvention>
 * <xref:Rocket.Surgery.Hosting.IHostingConvention>

-ad-hoc Conventions (or delegate Conventions) are a different kind of convention but written as a delegate, but they generally mirror the method given by the Convention interface.
+ad-hoc Conventions (or delegate Conventions) are a different kind of convention but written as a delegate, but they mirror the method given by the Convention interface.
 These can be used to during program startup just like `ConfigureServices` are used today.

 Some examples are:
 * <xref:Rocket.Surgery.Conventions.Configuration.ConfigurationConvention>
 * <xref:Rocket.Surgery.Conventions.DependencyInjection.ServiceConvention>
 * <xref:Rocket.Surgery.Conventions.Logging.LoggingConvention>
+* <xref:Rocket.Surgery.Conventions.Setup.SetupConvention>
 * <xref:Rocket.Surgery.Hosting.HostingConvention>

 ## Exporting a Convention